 Brandon joined the staff of the Foundation in 2015, taking on the role of Program Manager.
 A graduate of Indiana State University, Brandon holds a Master’s Degree in Business Administration, as well as a Bachelor’s Degree in Music Business Administration.
 Brandon is also an active musician, and enjoys teaching guitar lessons in his free time; he is also an avid fan of music, film, and literature.
 Brandon resides in Jasonville with his family.

 John Wells – President

-John and his wife Judy, own Wells Auction and realty and Southside Liquors, both based in Worthington where they reside.
-He is a graduate of Shakamak High School, John returned to Greene County after serving in the U.S. Army and graduating from Eastern Illinois University.
+John owns Wells Auction and Realty and Southside Liquors, both based in Worthington where he resides.
+He is a graduate of Shakamak High School.
+John returned to Greene County after serving in the U.S. Army and graduating from Eastern Illinois University.